Laravel-Bangladesh/docs/routing.md

         //
     });

 Route parameters are always encased within `{}` braces and should consist of alphabetic characters, and may not contain a `-` character.
-Instead of using the `-` character, use an underscore (`_`) instead.
+Instead of using the `-` character, use an underscore (`_`).
 Route parameters are injected into route callbacks / controllers based on their order - the names of the callback / controller arguments do not matter.

 <a name="parameters-optional-parameters"></a>
 ### Optional Parameters